 Top Tip.
 If you only have a few frozen items, wrapping them in thick layers of newspaper will also help slow the thawing process.

 Unlike frozen fruit, ice cream and meat and fish products need a bit extra attention.
-They should be kept well frozen because bacteria starts to multiply quite quickly once meat begins to thaw.
+They should be kept well frozen because bacteria start to multiply quite quickly once meat begins to thaw.

 Keep your filled-up cooler away from sunlight or radiators.
 If it’s colder outside than in your house, keep it outside in the shade, especially if you are using a cooler bag or temporary Styrofoam cooler.
 Styrofoam coolers don’t keep food as cold for as long as more rigid insulated coolers.